Bosnian Church: Organization and characteristics

+The church's organisation and beliefs are poorly understood, because few if any records were left by church members; the church is mostly known from anti-heretical Catholic writings.

 The Church was mainly composed of monks in scattered monastic houses.
-It had no territorial organization and it did not deal with any secular matters other than attending people's burials.
-It did not involve itself in state issues very much.
+It had no territorial organization and it did not deal with any secular matters other than attending people's burials, nor involve itself in state issues very much.
 Notable exceptions were when King Stephen Ostoja of Bosnia, a member of the Bosnian Church himself, had a djed as an advisor at the royal court between 1403 and 1405, and an occasional occurrence of a krstjan elder being a mediator or diplomat.

 Origin

 There are several conclusions made by scholars regarding the origin and formation of the Bosnian Church.